 Table saws are on a variety of price tags.
 They range from 250 to 5,000 depending on your budget and working conditions.
 Bench saws range from 30 to 600.
 That makes them more affordable than table saws.

-Knowing why you need a saw leads you to the best product.
-For professional use, I advise you to go for the bench saw.
-It caters to longer materials than the table saw.
-However, both saws have a variety of saws for heavy tasks, and the one s that are for small, DIY projects.
+If you know why you need a saw, find the best product.
+For professional use, I recommend a table saw.
+It is suitable for more extensive materials than the table saw.
+However, for both saws, there is a range of saws for heavy work and those for small DIY projects.

-A portable bench saw is ideal for home use, and a small table saw.
+A portable bench and a small table saw are ideal for home use.
 Stationary saws are for workshops.
-Since a table saw and a bench saw are similar saws, you have to compare your needs to each model to take your best pick.
+Since a table and bench saw are similar, you must compare your needs to each model to take your best pick.
 Please have a look at our Track Saw vs Table Saw comparison.